 Food in Ancient India faced remarkable changes during the Vedic Period

 which not only introduced new food items but also rules and etiquettes while taking the meal of the day.
 This also introduced division of meals during the day.
-The food in Vedic period is largely divided into the food of the Aryans
+The food in Vedic period is largely divided into the food of the Aryans and Dravidians

 which later on got divided into north and south India.
 Their food items as well as habits have been illustrated in the sutras and Vedas

 of the period which are the earliest literature of ancient India.